ANYANTUDRE/NLP-Course-Hugging-Face/README.md

-# NLP Course - Hugging Face
+# NLP Course - Hugging Face 🤗
-This repository contains a shorter version of the [NLP Course on Hugging Face](https://huggingface.co/learn/nlp-course/).
+This repository contains a shorter version of the [**NLP Course on Hugging Face**](https://huggingface.co/learn/nlp-course/).
 It is not designed to replace the original one since I just compiled here the notes and code snippets that I think is more important to retain and get a fresh reminder. course will teach you about **Natural Language Processing (NLP)** using libraries from the **Hugging Face 🤗** ecosystem :
-- 🤗 Transformers,
+-  **Transformers**,
-- 🤗 Datasets,
+-  **Datasets**,
-- 🤗 Tokenizers, and
+-  **Tokenizers**, and
-- 🤗 Accelerate — as well as the Hugging Face Hub.
+-  **Accelerate** — as well as the **Hugging Face Hub**.

 Let’s do a quick overview of what Natural Language Processing is and why we care about it.
 # What is NLP?
 NLP is a field of linguistics and Machine Learning focused on understanding everything related to human language.
-**Common NLP tasks:**
+##### Common NLP tasks:
 - **Classifying sentences and words:** sentiment analysis, email spam detection, grammatical components and named entities identification...
 - **Generating text content:** text auto-generation, filling masked words...
 - **Extracting an answer from a text:** questions-answers.